intel-iot-devkit/how-to-code-samples/watering-system/python/README.md

 ![](./../../images/js/watering-dfrobot.jpg)

-You need to have a I/O Expansion Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.
+You need to have a I/O Expansion Shield connected to an Arduino\* compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.

 In addition, you need a breadboard and an extra 5V power supply to provide power to the pump.
 Note: you need a separate battery or power supply for the pump.
 You cannot use the same power supply for both the Intel® Edison board and the pump.